LaserRomae/openwhistleblowing2/README.md

 ### Introduction

 This repository holds the source code for the OpenWhistleblowing2 (a.k.a.
-OWB2) project starting from the ANAC OpenWhistleblowing project (https://github.com/anticorruzione/openwhistleblowing).
+OWB2) project started to improve the ANAC OpenWhistleblowing project (https://github.com/anticorruzione/openwhistleblowing).

 ---